yuvaraj91/Yuvaraj91/README.md

 # Hi there 👋

 I'm Yuva (he/him).
-I'm a Data & Analytics Engineer.
-Currently based in Germany, originally from Malaysia.
-I have experience working in the BI, Data Warehousing, and Data Analytics fields across Tech, Finance, and Telecommunications industries.
+I'm a Data & Analytics Engineer by profession.
+Currently based in Germany, and originally from Malaysia.

+I have experience working in the BI and Data Analytics fields across Tech, Banking, Insurance, and Telecommunications industries.

 ## Education